-Lisa writes: Quitting.
+Quitting.
 We quit jobs, we quit marriages, we walk out on friendships and sometimes we let people down when the going gets tough.
 Sometimes it is necessary, even the right thing to do.
 Our kids quit teams and music lessons, art classes and after school programs.
 Sometimes it’s necessary, but sometimes they are bored or don’t like the coach or would just rather play video games at home.
-Deciding when to let your child quit something, be it Gymboree, Little League or SAT prep, is a question that never goes away.
+Deciding when to let your kids quit something, be it Gymboree, Little League or SAT prep, is a question that never goes away.

 My kids have tried it all.
 I have driven them to sports, found drum teachers, glass blowing lessons, painting and ceramics classes.
 They have tried their hands at their school newspapers, student government, ESL tutoring and computer programming camp, though why that qualifies as camp, I am sure that I will never know.
 In the end, they did not commit to most of these activities, but at the same time, I never let them quit a single activity.

-I regret many of the things in life that I quit, not because I was enjoying them when I left, but because if I had stuck it out and reached any sort of competency, I might have found that illusive enjoyment.
+I regret many of the things in life that I quit, not because I was enjoying them when I left, but because if I had stuck it out and reached any sort of competency, I might have found that elusive enjoyment.

 In reality, this meant that my kids had to stick with a team until the season finished or an art class until the sessions ended.
 There was no walking out on computer camp because it was dumb or quitting drums because we recognized a dearth of musical talent.
 Every activity was to be seen through to completion.